You’re not alone. Unfortunately medical billing errors happen.

 Be sure you received every service, medication, procedure you were billed for.

 Double check to see what kind of room you were charged for during a hospital stay.
 Were you charged for a private room even though you were in a semi-private room?

 Sometimes an additional physician or assistant works on your case and unfortunately, they might not be considered in-network, even if your primary doctor is.
 For example, your surgeon might be in-network but not your anesthesiologist.
 Make sure you ask about your care team before the service and then check your EOB for any incorrect charges or out-of-network fees.

 8. Incorrect Dates

 This might not seem like a big deal, but if you were admitted to the hospital, look at dates of admission and discharge.
 Were you charged for the discharge day?
 Most hospitals only charge for admission day, and not discharge day.
 Make sure you’re not paying for both.

 The best way to catch mistakes on your EOB is to research and understand your costs before you receive a health care service.
-With tools like Healthcare Bluebook and Cost Estimators, you’ll not only learn more about your procedure, but you can shop for the best prices available.
+With tools like Cost Estimators, you’ll not only learn more about your procedure, but you can shop for the best prices available.

 When it comes to all things health care, there are ways to take control.
 Part of that means being a conscious consumer and reviewing all EOBs and medical bills.